-- 2. Review of Charter School Applications by the Charter School Application Review Committee: The Charter School Application Review Committee shall review all applications and by majority vote make a recommendation for acceptance or denial of each application to the Superintendent who shall take such recommendation to the School Board for its approval or denial of a charter school application.
+The Superintendent will receive the completed rubric from the Charter Application Review Committee with supporting documentation from which to make a recommendation to the School Board, at a regular scheduled Clay County School Board meeting.
+The Clay County School Board will vote to approve or deny the charter school application.
 A copy of the review committee notes will be provided to the charter school applicant and any timely responses to the Charter School Application Review Committee comments from the charter school applicant will be forwarded to the school board along with the Charter School Application Review Committee's notes.
-The Superintendent and the School Board will consider responses to specific questions raised by the Charter Review Committee; however, no deletions, additions or major changes to the application will be considered after submittal for the review process. - All applications will be submitted to the School Board with an explanation of the review committee's recommendation for acceptance or denial, including the committee vote. - b.
+The Superintendent and the School Board will consider responses to specific questions raised by the Charter Review Committee: however, no deletions, additions or major changes to the application will be considered after submittal for the review process.

+- a.
+All applications will be submitted to the School Board with an explanation of the review committee's recommendation for acceptance or denial, including the committee vote. findings and the Superintendent's recommendation for approval or denial. - b.
 The School Board will vote on all applications. - 3.
 Mediation Procedures: The School Board recognizes that charter schools represent an additional form of school choice.
 Charter schools provide parents with an educational opportunity beyond the traditional public school setting.
 In compliance with the intent of the creation of charter schools, it is the desire of the School Board to allow as much autonomy for these schools as possible.
 At the same time, the School Board recognizes its responsibility for the educational achievement, safety, and welfare of all public school students.
-For that reason, the following mediation procedures are established: - a.
+For that reason, the following mediation procedures are established:

+- a.
 Individuals or parties that wish to address disputes regarding a charter school should bring their concerns to the school administration and/or the board of directors of the charter school.
 If the dispute cannot be resolved at the school level or by the board of directors of the charter school, the individual or party may bring the matter before the School Board.
 All parties may avail themselves of the opportunities provided under Florida Statutes pertaining to mediation services as defined in charter school law. - b.
 As with all district public schools, the Superintendent of Schools or his designee may investigate issues that are brought to his attention that may affect the immediate safety and welfare of students.